Who Is Cat Stevens?

-Cat Stevens was born in London, England on July 21, 1948.
-His parents ran a restaurant where he learned to play the piano as a child.
-At age 18, he signed with Decca Records and released his first album.
-The 1970 single "Wild World" made him a star in the
+Cat Stevens' parents ran a restaurant where he learned to play the piano as a child.
+At age 18, he signed with Decca Records and released his first album, and his 1970 single "Wild World" made him a star.

 Although he was raised Greek Orthodox, Stevens' parents opted to send him to a Roman Catholic school.
 The combination of the two religious influences helped him develop a strong moral conscience, and provided an anti-Muslim slant to his upbringing.